Supporting Public Access to Funded Research

 Persistent Identifiers

 In addition, the OSTP guidance includes a directive called Research Integrity.
 This guidance "recommends that agencies employ persistent digital identifiers to track all aspects of the research life-cycle, from awards to researchers to outputs."
-These identifiers tie researchers (using ORCID iDs) to their scholarly output (using DOIs) and to the agency funding their research and their own institution (using the Research Organization Registry or ROR).
+These identifiers tie researchers (using ORCID iDs) to their scholarly output (using DOIs) and to the agency funding their research and their own institution (using the Research Organization Registry or ROR ID).

 Use of these identifiers will also make research outputs machine-readable, which enables large-scale computational analysis (e.g., text data mining).
 You can find more information about obtaining and using an ORCID iD in our ORCID at Emory guide.
 Navigate to orcid.emory.edu to connect your ORCID iD to Emory.